Ofsted Childcare Register

 - Obtain an enhanced DBS disclosure through Ofsted (unless the nanny already holds a disclosure carried out by Ofsted within the past three years)

 - Get identity, the first aid qualification, insurance documentation and any other information Ofsted require checked.
 (Documentation is checked at the local post office)

 - Pay the non-refundable application fee

-- Provide any further information Ofsted request to deem the nanny suitable to provide childcare.
+- Provide any further information Ofsted requests to deem the nanny suitable to provide childcare.